What is Less Than Truckload Freight Shipping?

 Moving LTL freight isn’t easy and often shippers need assistance, but where does a carrier go for assistance?
 Many people are unaware that 3PLs are there to help both shippers and carriers.
 Although a 3PL may negotiate a low price from a carrier, they will help that carrier in other ways.
 Otherwise, the carrier would never agree to lower prices.

 To help demonstrate this point, here are four ways that 3PLs help carriers and shippers:

-- Pricing: When a 3PL manages to price, LTL shippers can go to one place to look for capacity instead of calling multiple carriers, repeatedly providing pickup zip, destination zip, piece count, and weight.
+- Pricing: When a 3PL manages to price, less than truckload shippers can go to one place to look for capacity instead of calling multiple carriers, repeatedly providing pickup zip, destination zip, piece count, and weight.
 Carriers working with 3PLs can get the targeted freight they want at a reasonable price and protect margins.

 - Administrative Tasks: Inevitably, everyone has to do paperwork.
 A 3PL will facilitate document creation with a shipper and transfer them to the correct LTL carrier.
 The shipper will save time doing the paperwork and the carrier will save time waiting for it; both can focus more time on core business functions.

 - Technology: TMS technology from 3PLs simplifies the shipping process for both carriers and shippers.
 LTL shippers will automatically get the best rate, lane, and mode while LTL carriers will be connected with their ideal customer base.

 - Special Shipping Arrangements: These can be time-consuming and difficult, especially for LTL shippers.
 A 3PL will have pre-qualified carriers for any special shipping requirements.
 Also, it may even be able to help mitigate LTL accessorial charges.
 This saves the shipper time from searching around for the perfect carrier.
 LTL carriers benefit, too, as they can spend less time and resources on advertising/promoting their special shipping capabilities.